Laser Skin Treatment Perth

-- Raised pigmented spots, such as seborrhoeic keratoses or skin tags
+- Raised or resistant pigmented spots, such as seborrhoeic keratoses or skin tags

-- Intense rejuvenation - reducing lines and winkles as well as pigmentation
+- Intense rejuvenation and resurfacing - reducing lines and winkles as well as pigmentation

 - Treating acne scarring and pigmentation.

-- Sunscreen When it comes to treating pigmentation, prevention is better than a cure, and a good SPF 30+ worn every day is the best form of protection.
+- Sunscreen is essential when it comes to treating pigmentation.
+Prevention is better than a cure, and a good SPF 30+ worn every day is the best form of protection.
 For those out in the sun a lot, or with an underlying pigmentation concern, we recommend Actinica SPF 50+, which is an all-day sunscreen.
 For those who like a sunscreen with a lighter feel, but still want the confidence of an SPF 50+, Aspect Envirostat is a popular choice.